NoCodeNoBlunder/linefollower-robot/doc/Mainpage.md

 \section intro_sec Introduction
-Welcome to a brief introduction of a project executed by a student of the university of Kassel. \n The goal of this project is to create reliable software that controlls the robot to drive three laps on a track (<a href="track_img.jpg" target="_blank"><b>example track</b></a>) consisting of a black line, autonomously. \n
+Welcome to a brief introduction of a project executed by a student of the university of Kassel. \n The goal of this project is to create reliable software that controls the robot so it drives three laps on a track (<a href="track_img.jpg" target="_blank"><b>example track</b></a>) consisting of a black line, autonomously. \n
-There is a black square placed on the track which acts as the startfield. \n The robot has three sensors which enable it to detect the black line aswell as the startfield so it can take action accordingly. \n\n
+There is a black square placed on the track which acts as the starfield. \n The robot has three sensors which enable it to detect the black line as well as the starfield so it can take action accordingly. \n\n
-In addition to that the robot starts driving only after being placed on the startfield which initiates a 15s countdown. \n Upon being moved the countdown shall be interrupted and the robot has to look for the startfield again. \n The countdown has the robot blinking three leds with 5hz which are placed on top of the roboter. \n When the robots completes 3 laps it stops and a 60s countdown starts, analog to the first countdown.
+In addition to that the robot starts driving only after being placed on the starfield which initiates a 15s countdown. \n Upon being moved the countdown shall be interrupted and the robot has to look for the starfield again. \n During the countdown three on board leds are blinking with 5hz. \n When the robots completes 3 laps it stops and a 60s countdown starts, analog to the first countdown.